adrianet86/bcn_is_magic/php_posting/README.md

 Service to get images from different providers and store them.
 Process images to rank or discard to finally post it to IG.

+### TODO:
++ Discard image in recollect service by aspect ratio and/or resize to desired aspect ratio.
++ Add captions in spanish and catalan.
++ Add hashtags in spanish and catalan ¿?
++ Rate picture based on metadata and tags.
++ Check existing image tags with our tags.
++ Deploy on AWS.
++ Use AWS S3 to storage images.
++ Cron jobs.
+    + Recollect images.
+    + Clean images.
+    + Post image.
++ Integrate more image providers.
++ Events.
++ __Growing followers service!__

 ### Console commands
 ##### Run command
     # From /php_posting/src